miha-stopar/extract-repetitions/README.rst

 	29. Rubber Ducky Logs (jamie-wong.com)  19 points by phleet 3 hours ago  | 6 comments
 	30. Challenging the Bing It On Challenge (freakonomics.com)  89 points by msrpotus 2 hours ago  | 40 comments

-In this context cluster represents a group of repeated entities / units.
+Cluster represents a group of repeated entities / units.
 Each unit in a cluster contains the same set of HTML tags and has the following attributes:

 * level information (how deep in the HTML structure it is)
-* type (type 0 - all tags are of the same depth, type 1 - tags are of the two different levels - parents and their children one level below)
+* type (type 0 - all tags are of the same depth; type 1 - tags are of the two different levels - parents and their children one level below)
 * pattern (for example *tr td td* - the sequence of HTML tags that was found to be repeated)
 * parent_tag_indices (indices of the tags which are parents)
 * irregular (if True, the unit's pattern is slightly different from the others in cluster, but it appears to be of the very similar structure - for example a cluster of articles might contain one article which doesn't have an image, while the others have it (it lacks the *img* tag) - however, the algorithm doesn't work well if the sequence contains more irregularities)